-While the health of the economy isn’t great, it doesn’t mean that your healthy lifestyle should be following suit.
 As healthy food is often more expensive than junk food (what’s that all about?), it can be pretty tempting to start buying junk.
-Here, we’ve got 10 tips for maintaining a healthy lifestyle while also keeping your bank balance in check.
+Hopefully these tips should stop you from going down that path.

 Planning your meals ahead is a good way to reduce the grocery bill and make sure you get all the nutrients necessary for your healthy lifestyle.
 When you buy your meals in advance, you can plan out how many calories you will consume each day and make sure you incorporate enough fruit and veg.
 When you’re in a rush and you’re grabbing a sandwich off the shelf, both your healthy lifestyle and thoughts about your bank balance seem to go out the window, so meal planning is the way forward when it comes to healthy eating on a budget.